DerekKaknes/YES_coding/3_December_10_2016/README.md

 the `def function_name(inputs):` notation.
 However, there are a couple unique things about this line.
-First, the `__init__` function (short for "initialize") is a special function that the `FootballPlayer` class uses to "initialize" (aka create) new instances (aka to create new players).
+First, the `__init__` function (short for "initialize") is a special function that the `FootballPlayer` class uses to "initialize" (aka create) new objects (aka to create new players).
 Second, you probably notice that it is surrounded by `__`, that is because python does not want you to accidentally overwrite this function.
 Lastly, you should also notice that the first input to `__init__` is `self`.
 What is `self`?  `self`